 Lynne – Toddler Teacher

-Lynne comes to us with a wealth of knowledge and experience as an infant/toddler teacher.
+Lynne comes to us with a wealth of knowledge and experience as a toddler teacher.
 She has a degree in early childhood education and has worked with all ages.
 She is CPR and First Aid certified.

 Lynne is passionate about creating positive learning experience for children.
 She devotes her free time to changing the environment to create new challenges for children.
 She is energized by S.T.E.A.M program she is able to offer to very young children.
 Lynne considers herself a mentor and finds passion in being able to help set the strong foundation for the leaders of tomorrow.

 Karen – Infant Teacher

 Karen comes to us with a wealth of experience in an early childhood education.
 She has a degree in Liberal Arts and Communications and a CDA certification in early childhood education.
 She has also completed a Montessori Philosophy course at PCTE.
 She is our infant teacher who supports the infants’ strengths and helps to develop the skills they need to master.
 She recognizes how important and formative these ages are for children and believes that a strong education at this age can set a child up for future success in whatever path they choose.
 Patience, kindness and love are qualities Karen exudes naturally.
-She is pursuing her studies in Montessori and is excited about the Reggio approach which we have instituted in our new art and engineering studio.
+Karen is currently working on her Montessori certification.